-Mac Lane reviews the book containing that Appendix III in 1949 [19], but then only mentions without further comment the appendix on the "universal mapping" problem.
-That Appendix III was dropped in the final edition of Algebre [5], although some of the content appears (first published in 1957) in the section on Universal Mappings in Bourbaki's Elements of Sets [4].
+Mac Lane reviews the book containing that Appendix III in 1949 [14] but then only mentions, without further comment, the Appendix on the "universal mapping" problem.
+Appendix III was dropped in the final edition of Algebre [15], although some of the content appears (first published in 1957) in the section on Universal Mappings in Bourbaki's Elements of Sets [16].

-Mac Lane noted in Categories for the Working Mathematician (first published in 1971) that Bourbaki's (i.e., Samuel's) statement of the universal mapping problem "amounted to" using a bifunctor and then for each x, asking for a representation in A of the functor $W(x, )$.
-Bodo Pareigis calls such a bifunctor a connection [25, p.
-58] from category X to category A; today such a bifunctor is also called a Set-valued profunctor [14], distributor [2], or correspondence [17, p.
-96] depending on the context.
-The elements of W(x, a) can be interpreted as heteromorphisms or hets from a object x in X to an object a in A.2
+Mac Lane noted in Categories for the Working Mathematician (first published in 1971) that Bourbaki's (i.e., Samuel's) statement of the universal mapping problem "amounted to" using a bifunctor and then, for each x, asking for a representation in A of the functor $W(x, )$.
+Bodo Pareigis calls such a bifunctor a connection [5] (p.
+58) from category X to category A; today, such a bifunctor is also called a Set-valued profunctor [17], distributor [18], or correspondence [19] (p.
+96), depending on the context.
+The elements of W(x, a) can be interpreted as heteromorphisms or hets from an object x in X to an object a in A (The concrete or intuitive interpretation as heteromorphisms of the elements in the values of a "naked" bifunctor Het : $X^{op} \times A \rightarrow Set$ is not available for the bifunctors defined from given functors going one way or another between the categories, such as $Hom_X(F(x), a)$ or $Hom_A(x, G(a))$ (including comma categories, e.g., Mac Lane [2] (p.
+45)), since those are clearly hom-sets within a category.
+However, such bifunctors with hom-set values appear when there is a left or right representation of a naked bifunctor Het : $X^{op} \times A \rightarrow Set$).